 Tabaqaat has to be applied in spirit first before we apply it to our own historical recording.
 The religion of Islam and the Muslims are better served if we respect those who have preceded us in faith, and who have and continue to, lay down the foundations of Islam in America.
 Recognizing that there are tabaqaat among us is one way of giving respect and honor where it is due.
 Wal humdu lillahi Rabbil aalameen.
 And Allah knows best.

 Imam Abu Laith Luqman Ahmad

-Imam Abu Laith Luqman Ahmad is the Imam and Executive Director of the Islamic Center of Del Paso Heights.
-He is a writer, lecturer and the author of the book; “Double Edged Slavery“, a book about the condition of African American Muslim converts in America, and ‘TheDevil’s Deception of the Modern day Salafi Sect’.
-He can be reached at, firstname.lastname@example.org
+Imam Abu Laith Luqman Ahmad deliver’s the Friday Khutba, and is an Associate Imam and resident scholar at the Toledo Masjid of Islam in Toledo, Ohio, He is a writer, lecturer and the author of the book; “Double Edged Slavery“, a book about the condition of African American Muslim converts in America, and ‘TheDevil’s Deception of the Modern day Salafi Sect’.
+He is currently working on a biographical encyclopedia of Philadelphia Muslims.
+You can support this project through Cash app to: $abulaith.
+He can be reached at, email@example.com

 Collected by Bukhaari

 Quran, 59:8